gvcallen/parax/docs/examples/bounded_optimization_jaxopt.md

 ## 2. Setting up the loss

 Next, we extract the bounds and unwrap the bounded values, and partition the bounded model and bounds into parameters and static metadata.
-Note how only wrap bounded nodes by passing `only_if=parax.is_bounded` to `parax.unwrap`.
-This only unwraps all nodes in a chain in the tree when it reaches a bounded node, which matches the bounds returned by `parax.bounded.tree_bounds` (which internally uses `is_leaf=parax.is_bounded`).

 <!-- pytest-codeblocks:cont -->
 ```python